 - about 6 months to settle the estate

 - about 3 months to close the estate

 Total: about 12 months

 Each stage has its typical tasks and routine delays.
 Each stage can also have major delays.
-Major delays are less common, but they can have a major effect on how long your probate case will take.
+Significant delays are less common, but they can have a major effect on how long your probate case will take.

 Getting appointed as the executor takes about 3 months.
 There are quite a few tasks to be done at this stage.
 Each of those steps can take from a week to a month to complete.
-The good news is that some of those tasks can be done simultaneous or out of order by an experienced estate attorney to make your probate go faster.
+The good news is that some of those tasks can be done simultaneously or out of order by an experienced estate attorney to make your probate go faster.

 To get appointed as the executor, you must go through the following: